 Since joining the curry bandwagon, we’ve been enjoying all the things.
 Y’all know that spicy food is my jam, and I’ve been slowly converting my hubby to join me.
 While this soup isn’t overly spicy, it has many depths of flavors and textures, and it takes curry lovers like us on a whole new and exciting adventure.
 I hope you hop on the curry train!

 This soup is so many things.

 - Creamy.
-By a quick partial puree, I was able to transform a chunky soup into a smooth, creamy soup.
-I left about half of the chunks, as you can see, to enjoy both a smooth and chunky texture.
+With a quick partial puree, I was able to transform a chunky soup into a smooth, creamy soup.
+As you can see, I left about half of the chunks to enjoy a smooth and chunky texture.
 But feel free to puree it completely.